The Ole Ball Game

 solid throwing motion

-In the picture at right, the outfielder is in a great position to throw the ball.
+In the picture at left, the outfielder is in a great position to throw the ball.
 He has stepped on line, directly at his target, is in the proper arm slot with his elbow above his shoulder.

 Work on making accurate, 1 long hop throws to bases.
 The ball gets there quicker and is easier for the infielder to make a tag with, than a ball thrown all the way in the air.